- Q. What does a weather radio do?

 - Q. What type of weather radio should I buy?

 - A. What radio you should buy depends on your personal needs.
 The most useful features in a weather radio are battery backup, alert tone, SAME technology and that the unit receives all seven NOAA frequencies.
-Lake County uses the Midland WR-100 for its program to supply at-risk residents with weather radios.

 - Q. Where can I purchase a weather radio?